Small & Consistent vs. Big & Random

 If a business doesn’t take off after three years of its launch, the probability of it actually succeeding decreases dramatically, from month-to-month.

-Marketing plan is not about how much I should spend on online ads today.
-Rather, it’s about how much resources I am prepared to put overall.
+A marketing plan is not about how much I should spend on online ads today.
+Rather, it’s about how much resources I am prepared to invest overall.
 Come up with numbers for the course of three years, and then divide it by 36 months to figure out how much you ought to spend monthly.
 Something that might sound very obvious but in fact, it really isn’t the case for so many business owners.